Memories of a Catholic Girlhood

 Mary McCarthy (1912–1989) was a novelist, essayist and critic.
 Her political and social commentary, literary essays and theatre criticism appeared in magazines such as Partisan Review, the New Yorker, Harper’s and the New York Review of Books.
 She was the author of numerous novels, including The Group (1963), three works of autobiography and two travel books about Italy.

-Colm Tóibín was born in Ireland in 1955.
-He is the author of several novels, including The Master, Brooklyn, and The Magician, and two collections of stories.
+Colm Tóibín is the author of eleven novels, including The MasterBrooklyn and The Magician, and two collections of stories.
 He has been three times shortlisted for the Booker Prize.
 In 2021, he was awarded the David Cohen Prize for Literature.
-Tóibín was appointed the Laureate for Irish Fiction 2022-2024.
+He is Irene and Sidney B. Professor of the Humanities at Columbia University.

 Read more...